istio/istio.io/content/en/blog/2021/stateful-set-made-easier/index.md

 Many [issues](https://github.com/istio/istio/issues/10659) have been reported from the Istio community around StatefulSets.

-Using ZooKeeper as an example, from the `zoo.cfg` file in my ZooKeeper pod, it is configured not to listen on all IPs for quorum communication within the StatefulSet pods.
+Using ZooKeeper as an example, from the `zoo.cfg` file in our ZooKeeper pod, it is configured not to listen on all IPs for quorum communication within the StatefulSet pods.

 {{< text plain >}}
 quorumListenOnAllIPs=false